MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 The **Define strategy** phase is critical to define and formalize our efforts to address the “Why?” of this scenario.
 In this phase, we understand the scenario through business, IT, operational, and strategic perspectives.

-We define the outcomes against which to measure success in the scenario, understanding that security is an incremental as well as iterative journey.
+We define the outcomes against which to measure success in the scenario, understanding that security is an incremental and iterative journey.

 This article suggests motivations and outcomes that are relevant to many organizations.
 Use these suggestions to hone the strategy for your organization based on your unique needs.